-Samara Klar (Ph.D., Northwestern University) is an Assistant Professor at the University of Arizona’s School of Government and Public Policy.
+Samara Klar, Ph.D., is an Associate Professor at the University of Arizona’s School of Government and Public Policy.
 She studies how individuals’ personal identities and social surroundings influence their political attitudes and behavior.
 Her book, Independent Politics, (co-authored with Yanna Krupnikov) was published by Cambridge University Press in 2016.
 In it, they examine why so many Americans prefer to identify as independent, rather than with a party, and what the broader consequences are for American politics.
-Her research also appears in lots of different journals in political science, including the American Journal of Political Science, The Journal of Politics, Political Psychology, Public Opinion Quarterly, and many others.
+Her work addresses political behavior and opinion, with a particular emphasis on how social identities and social settings influence people's political choices.
+Her research appears in lots of different journals in political science, including the American Journal of Political Science, The Journal of Politics, Political Psychology, Public Opinion Quarterly, and many others.
+Her updated CV is available at www.SamaraKlar.com.

 Yanna Krupnikov is an Associate Professor in the Department of Political Science at Stony Brook University.
 Her research and teaching focus on political psychology, political communication, political persuasion and political behavior.
 Broadly, her research merges psychology and political science in order to identify points at which new information can have the most profound effect on the way people form political opinions, make political choices and, ultimately, take political actions.
 Her work has been published in such journals as the American Journal of Political Science, Journal of Politics, Political Communication, Political Behavior, Public Opinion Quarterly and others.
 She is also the co-author (with Samara Klar), of the book Independent Politics, published by Cambridge University Press in 2016.